 Markets contribute to the four pillars of food security namely food availability, food access, food stability, and food utilization.

 In Kenya, open-air markets play a fundamental role in ensuring food availability and accessibility, especially in the rural areas.

 However, market liberalization has left many poor farmers in marginal areas with poor infrastructure and few marketing outlets which have put them at a disadvantage.

-Farmers are unable to sell their produce at good prices and are unable to buy for food due to high prices during the deficit or dry seasons.
+Farmers are unable to sell their produce at good prices and are unable to buy due to high prices during the deficit or dry seasons.

 This has eroded most farmers’ ability to cope with incidences of food insecurity.
 This is according to Ken Gatobu Mwithirwa‘s Thesis Influence Of Integration Of Open-Air Markets On Food Security In Meru South And Mbeere Districts, Kenya.

 Nduta Kweheria, writes, why are farmers poor if agriculture is Kenya’s golden-egg layer?

 She says, first, small-scale farmers as taxpayers are paying Value-Added Tax (VAT) each time they buy seeds, fertilizer, pesticides, any foodstuff or other commodities they used to buy their homes.